Tethered or untethered home charger?

 Untethered wallbox chargers

+You need to have your own charging cable for an untethered wallbox, and while most cars come with this as standard, it’s sometimes an optional extra and can cost upwards of £100 to replace if you lose it.
+It’s more inconvenient than a tethered charger because every time you arrive home, you’ll need to open the boot, or wherever the cables are stored in the car, get them out and plug in at both ends.
+Then you have to do the reverse when you set off.
 However, without a cable, untethered units look a bit tidier on your driveway, and you can purchase cables of different lengths as required.
 They’re also the best way of future-proofing your charger, as you can simply upgrade the plug configuration when you need to.

-What is CHAdeMO charging?
+What is vehicle-to-grid (V2G) charging?

 Complete guide to the GeniePoint charging network